blandflakes/brewing/citra.md

 8. Dry hop with 0.5 oz of citra

 ##Notes

+Brewed in Summer of 2014.
 Turned out delicious.
 Very clear and flavorful.
 Bottle quality was inconsistent, but for the most part good.
 The overall hop count here was probably 3/5 the amount recommended in the source recipes, but any more probably would have been too much for me.

+Brewed in Fall of 2014.
+Used hops rather than pellets.
+On bottling (2014/11/19), lacked taste.
+Hopefully will taste better after bottle conditioning, but I'm not hopeful.
+Probably should have either used more hops or used the pellets.